Li-Fi based Text Communication between Two Arduino

 }

-After uploading the complete code in both the Arduinos, press any button on the keypad at the receiver side and the same digit will be displayed on 16x2 LCD at the receiver side.
+After uploading the complete code in both the Arduinos, press any button on the keypad at the receiver side, and the same digit will be displayed on the 16x2 LCD at the receiver side.
+This demonstrates successful Li-Fi data transmission using optical wireless communication.

 Li-Fi Receiver using Arduino